Stuart-Mouse/jai-lsd/notes.md

     this now means that we can't exactly use the exact same parent/child structure for these which we had before.
     And secondly, we will need to make sure that we implement any patch/merge operators as directives so that we can reduce the operands down to a single result, which can then be properly bound to the current parent node_field

+can we make comma after object/array optional again after introducing these new semantics?
+    seems like probably no, but we will see